EOSC-synergy/o3webapp/README.md

 ### Working on the VM

-For testing purposes there is a runnig instance of the Webapp on a VM.
+For testing purposes there is a running instance of the Webapp on a VM.
 You can visit the test WebApp [here](http://o3web.test.fedcloud.eu:3000/).

-- If you have a private key and and you want to connect to the VM where the WebApp is deployed, execute:
+- If you have a private key, and you want to connect to the VM where the WebApp is deployed, execute:

 ```
     ssh -i <your_private_key> cloudadm@o3web.test.fedcloud.eu